Law enforcement in the Democratic Republic of the Congo: History

-For a long time, the former decrees creating the “Gendarmerie” and the “Garde Civile” remained in use, particularly in areas under rebel control.
-Nevertheless, the Government of Kinshasa has issued a Decree-Law – 002/2002 dated 26 January 2002 – for the Congolese National Police for the whole country, even though it cannot be yet implemented in certain areas.
+For a long time, the former decrees creating the Gendarmerie and the Garde Civile remained in use, particularly in areas under rebel control.
+Nevertheless, the government in Kinshasa issued a Decree-Law – 002/2002 dated 26 January 2002 – for the Congolese National Police for the whole country, even though it cannot be yet implemented in certain areas.

-Historically, intelligence organisations in the Congo, and Zaire (1971–97) included:
+Historically, intelligence organisations in the Congo, and Zaire (1971–1997) included: